gamrXerus/partydeck-rs/README.md

 On first launch, the app will automatically download UMU Launcher and Goldberg Steam Emu.
 This may take a while depending on your download speed, but it only needs to be done once.

 Once in the main menu, click the + button to add a handler.
 Create profiles if you want to store save data, and have a look through the settings menu.

+### Configure CPU Settings

 To set CPU Affinity go to Settings, Gamescope and Enable CPU Affinity.
 The Affinity Pattern for an 8 core 16 thread CPU can be 0,1,8,9;2,3,10,11;4,5,12,13;6,7,14,15 for example if you want 2 cores for each instance.

 ## Building